Oyekunle-Mark/coin-exchange/README.md

 # coin-exchange

-A GraphQL API for performing exhange
+A GraphQL API for performing exchange